 As per the Minister's requirements, separate application fees and Review charges are payable for each program or part of a program for which the Minister's consent is requested, including applications to renew existing consents.
-For example, a request for consent to offer degree programs leading to a Bachelor of Business (Human Resources Management), a Bachelor of Journalism and a Bachelor of Technology (Landscape Architecture) constitutes three applications and requires three application fees and three separate Review charges, as outlined below.
+For example, a request for consent to offer degree programs leading to a Bachelor of Business (Human Resources Management), a Bachelor of Journalism and a Bachelor of Technology (Landscape Architecture) constitutes three applications and requires three application fees and three separate application fees and Review charges.
+PEQAB now invoices for both the application fee and the Review charges.